 Applying for a Special Guardianship Order – Flowchart

 - Attend court hearing.
-Please see our page on attending court for information on the process
+Please see our section on Attending Court for information on the process.

 More detailed information can be found in our How-to Guide.
 Please note that a fee is charged for this service.